tfpf/graph-plot/README.md

 Matplotlib figure instance) instead of `plt.show()`.
 More details can be found in `examples.py`.

+**Matplotlib is not thread-safe!** Since the curses GUI is run in a separate thread, you may occasionally have to trigger additional GUI events (e.g. resizing the figure window) to have the desired effect.

 ## Fonts
 Using a good font can significantly improve the appearance of your plot.
 (Check out the [gallery](#gallery).
 The font used in those plots is